hillarykhan/shopify_developer_challenge/README.md

   - flask run
 - To upload an image use '/upload' at end of main route (e.g. http://127.0.0.1:5000/upload)
 - To retrieve an image from the sqlite database use '/<id>' at end of main route (e.g. http://127.0.0.1:5000/1)
+- Can also run unit tests by running 'pytest' in either a new terminal or closing the application in current terminal

 </br>

 # Next Steps
 There is much room for improvement for this application.

 In expanding the the functionality of adding images:
 - Allow for multiple images to be added at once